emre-turan/crypto-price-tracker/README.md

 ### Talk About the Theme

 - Yeah, I love the dark theme.
 However, not everyone loves it.
 Therefore, I incorporated a theme switcher into the application.
 Users can easily switch between light and dark themes.
 I utilize the `useTheme` hook from `next-themes` to handle the theme.
 The theme is saved in local storage, ensuring it persists even if the user refreshes the page.
 Additionally, I included a theme switcher in the navbar (kinda) for convenient access.

+### Commit History

+- It's very important to have a clean commit history.
+I always try to keep my commits clean and meaningful.
+I also use the conventional commit messages to keep the commit history clean and understandable.
+But, for this challenge, I'm not following the conventional commit messages due to time constraints.
+I'm just writing the commit messages as I go.
+I'm sorry for that.
+-

+### Conclusion

+I hope you find this project interesting and that it meets your expectations.
+I enjoyed working on it and implementing the various features.
+I look forward to hearing your feedback and any suggestions you may have.
+Thank you for the opportunity, and I hope to hear from you soon!